 All too often families find themselves crammed into a hotel room while on holiday, only to discover there isn’t enough space and you are basically on top of each other.
 This is why you’ll want to put a little thought and research into the ideal accommodations.

 At the same time, because you are staying in a cottage, you’ll have a lot more space to spread out and be comfortable.
 You can choose from a variety of sizes with differing numbers of bedrooms, and some of the cottages are even pet-friendly.
-Just use the key criteria to search by bedrooms, bathrooms, and whether you will be bringing a dog.
+Just use the key criteria to search by bedrooms, bathrooms, and whether you will be bringing a dog, Dorset is very dog friendly.

 Check Out the Family Attractions